vmprof/vmprof-python/docs/index.rst

 Why a new profiler?
 ===================

-There are a variety of python profilers on the market. `CProfile`_ is the one bundled with CPython, together with `lsprofcalltree.py`_ it provides decent visualization, while `plop`_ is an example of statistical profiler.
+There is a variety of python profilers on the market: `CProfile`_ is the one bundled with CPython, which together with `lsprofcalltree.py`_ provides good info and decent visualization; `plop`_ is an example of statistical profiler.

-We want a few things when using a profiler:
+We wanted a profiler with the following characteristics:

-* Minimal overhead, small enough to run it in production.
-1-5%, ideally, with a possibility to tune it for more accurate measurments
+* Minimal overhead, small enough that enabling the profiler in production is a viable option.
+Ideally the overhead should be in the range 1-5%, with the possibility to tune it for more accurate measurments

-* An ability to display a full stack of calls, so it can show how much time was spent in a function, including all its children
+* Ability to display a full stack of calls, so it can show how much time was spent in a function, including all its children

-* Work under PyPy and be aware of the underlying JIT architecture to be able to show jitted/not jitted code
+* Good integration with PyPy: in particular, it must be aware of the underlying JIT, and be able to show how much time is spent inside JITted code, Garbage collector and normal intepretation.

-So far none of the existing solutions satisfied our requirements, hence we decided to create our own profiler.
-Notably cProfile is slow on PyPy, does not understand the JITted code very well and shows in the JIT traces.
+None of the existing solutions satisfied our requirements, hence we decided to create our own profiler.
+In particular, cProfile is slow on PyPy, does not understand the JITted code very well and is shown in the JIT traces.

 .. _`CProfile`: https://docs.python.org/2/library/profile.html
 .. _`lsprofcalltree.py`: https://pypi.python.org/pypi/lsprofcalltree